kddubey/cappr/README.md

 notebook](https://github.com/kddubey/cappr/blob/main/demos/huggingface/autoawq.ipynb)
 for a minimal demo.

-Note that for `transformers>=4.35.0`, you can load AWQd models using `transformers.AutoModelForCausalLM`.
-AWQd models loaded this way are compatible with [`cappr.huggingface.classify`](https://cappr.readthedocs.io/en/latest/cappr.huggingface.html), which is usually faster.
+Note that for `transformers>=4.35.0`, you can load AWQ models using `transformers.AutoModelForCausalLM`.
+AWQ models loaded this way are compatible with [`cappr.huggingface.classify`](https://cappr.readthedocs.io/en/latest/cappr.huggingface.html), which is usually faster.